ZahraaFadhel/Push-swap/push-swap/README.md

 ## Description

 Push-Swap is a very simple project that uses a Non-Comparative Sorting Algorithm.
-You have at your disposal a list of int values, two stacks (a and b) and a set of instructions.

 There are two programs:
 push-swap, which calculates and displays on the standard output the smallest program using push-swap instruction language that sorts integer arguments received.